scipion-em/docs/_sources/docs/facilities/customize-report-grafana.rst.txt

     # using the function enCrypt (see below)
     # this encryption is weak but at least will stop casual users

-    # influx: information needed to acces to the "host"
+    # influx: information needed to access to the "host"
     # running influxdb.
 If you are not encrypting your
     # communications set ssl = False
     [influx]